billbrod/rpg_notes/docs/npcs.md

 ## Sergeant Hanako

-leader of Fire Nation advance force, burned down Yating's tavern. knows Zo well, cares about her
+leader of Fire Nation advance force, burned down Yating's tavern. knows Zo well, cares about her.
+Tried to learn more about Weishan, protective spirit of Jiangbu, in attempt to conquer the town.
+Party defeated him and his mix of scouts / local thugs, froze them all and sent them bobbing down the river, out to sea.

 - Characters: Zo
-- Location: Jiangbu
+- Location: last seen floating down the river near Jiangbu in an icecube
 - man, late 40s
 - lightning bender